elastic/integrations/packages/cisa_kevs/docs/README.md

 # CISA KEV integration

 This integration is for [CISA KEV](https://www.cisa.gov/known-exploited-vulnerabilities-catalog) logs.
+This data can be useful for current awareness of Known Exploited Vulnerabilities according to CISA and also for enriching other vulnerability scan data in the Elastic stack.
 It includes the following datasets for retrieving logs from the CISA KEV website:

-- `vulnerability` dataset: Supports vulnerabilities classified as known exploitable from CISA.
+- `vulnerability` dataset: Supports vulnerabilities classified as known exploited from CISA.

 ## Logs

-### URL
+### Vulnerabilities

 The CISA KEV data_stream retrieves vulnerability information from the endpoint `https://www.cisa.gov/sites/default/files/feeds/known_exploited_vulnerabilities.json`.